ocramz/record-encode/README.md

 Values of a sum type (e.g. enumerations) are also called "categorical" variables in statistics, because they encode a choice between a number of discrete categories.

-On the other hand, many algorithms rely on a purely numerical representation of data; the conversion code from valyes of a static type is often "boilerplate".
+On the other hand, many data science / machine learning algorithms rely on a purely numerical representation of data; the conversion code from values of a static type is often "boilerplate", i.e. largely repeated and not informative.

-Analyzing datasets that have a number of such categorical variables (that is, values having a sum type) requires mostly identical code for each; the `encodeOneHot` function provided here is a generic way (i.e. defined once and for all) to compute the one-hot representation of any sum type.
+The `encodeOneHot` function provided here is a generic utility function (i.e. defined once and for all) to compute the one-hot representation of any sum type.

 # Usage example